Kirangn24/DataStructures/README.md

 In the worst case, the algorithm keeps dividing the array into halves until only one element remains.
 This takes about log₂(n) steps, so the time complexity is O(log n).
 So overall, the time complexity of binary search is O(log n) in the worst and average cases, and O(1) in the best case.

+Bubble sort:

+Bubble sort works by repeatedly comparing adjacent elements in an array and swapping them if they are in the wrong order.
+After each pass, the largest element moves to the end of the array.

+In the best case, when the array is already sorted, the time complexity is O(n) (with optimization).
+In the average and worst cases, it takes multiple passes through the array, resulting in a time complexity of O(n²).

+for every iteration of the outer loop, there is no need to go till the end of the array in the inner loop.
+This is because after each pass, the largest element is already placed at the end, so the sorted elements do not need to be compared again.